Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Categories of Data Subjects

-Visitors and users of the online offering (hereinafter, we also refer to the data subjects collectively as "users").
+Visitors and users of the online offering (referred to collectively as "users").

 Purpose of Processing